 As she was still immobile, I sprinted out of the blind to get a better position for another shot.
 It wasn’t necessary.
 In the heat of the moment, perceptions were misleading, again.

 That second shot, which I thought had missed low, had also struck true.
-The heavy bullet took a chunk out of her heart as it passed completely through her body.
+The heavy bullet took a chunk out of her heart as it passed completely through her body, kicking up mud on the exit.
 It felt like minutes between shots.
 It was, as the thermal camera video would show, about 20 seconds.

 It was impossible to miss the huge red holes in her thigh and side as I walked up.
 She was done.